 - Motivation - how supportive and encouraging is your business to its employees?
 See lead and motivate your staff.

 - Organisational culture - what are you doing to promote a diverse and inclusive culture in which staff are aware of and committed to the business' aims?
 See promoting equality and diversity.

 - Matching jobs to people - are you making the best use of skills, experience and competencies, and helping staff fulfil their aspirations?

 - Staff training and development - are you investing in your staff by giving them time and opportunities to learn new skills?
-See skills and development.
+See staff training and development.

 - Formal appraisals - how often do you give your staff the opportunity to discuss their performance?
 Setting measurable goals can help staff improve their performance and they can take confidence in seeing how their efforts contribute to the success of your business.
 See advantages of performance appraisals.

 - Effective grievance procedure - do staff know how to register a grievance and are they making use of the procedure?
 See handling grievances.

 - Team working - do you encourage common goals and discourage unhealthy individual rivalries?